lokeshwaranc6-tech/LokeshwaranC/README.md

-Hi, I'm lokeshwaran, I'm professional a CADD designer.
+Hi, I'm lokeshwaran, I'm professional a "CADD designer".
-I design the "TROLLEY WHICH CLIMB UPSTAIRS" BY Using 'CATIA'Software.
+I design the "TROLLEY WHICH CLIMB UPSTAIRS" BY Using 'CATIA' Software.